 One of the first things you will need is a crochet hook.
 Now, these aren't to be confused with knitting needles, and you can see why by referring to the above photo.
 Knitting needles are not hooked at the end, and you use two when you knit.
 For crochet, you only use one hook.

-There are also more expensive options, including hand carved wooden hooks, polymer clay hooks, and ergonomic hooks.
+- Other: There are also more expensive options, including hand-carved wooden hooks, polymer clay hooks, and ergonomic hooks.
 These aren't necessary for a beginner, but might be something you want to look into in the future.

 Now that you know a bit about the different hooks and their sizes, now comes the fun part!
 You now get to decide what kind of yarn you want to use.
 Some yarns are great for blankets and hats, while others are good for things like washcloths, towels, and clothes.

-Wool, and other animal blends, all have their own rules for use.
+- Wool: Wool (and other animal blends) all have their own rules for use.
 For example, you must be careful when washing wool because it can felt.
 This means that it will lose its stitches and become a solid fabric.
 When working with animal blends, it is very important that you always read the label, as it will tell you how to care for the yarn.

 When you go shopping for your yarn, you will notice that there are different "weights" of yarn.
 This is the term used for describing how thick the yarn is.
 You have lace, fingering, light-worsted, worsted, bulky, super bulky, and jumbo.
 Now, what does this mean in terms of your project?
 Well, the thinner the yarn, the more delicate the project.